Victoria BC Chiropractic Clinic – Mind Body Spine – Total Body Chiropractors

 Myth #3 – Chiropractors Only Treat Back Pain

 This is simply not true – chiropractors treat the entire body.
-Some common conditions that chiropractors treat are: neck pain, headaches, migraines, carpal tunnel syndrome, sinus problems, sciatica, rib pain, colic, bowel and bladder complaints, just to name a few.
+Some common conditions they treat include: neck pain, headaches, migraines, carpal tunnel syndrome, sinus problems, sciatica, rib pain, bowel and bladder complaints, just to name a few.

 Myth #4 – Once You See a Chiropractor You Have to Keep Going